Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

 You store digital assets in either a `purse` or a `payment`:
 - **[`purse`](https://agoric.com/documentation/glossary/#purse)**: Hold
-  a quantity of same branded digital assets until part or all of them are withdrawn into a `payment` for use.
+  a quantity of same-branded digital assets until part or all of them are withdrawn into a `payment` for use.
 A `purse` can only hold the same `brand` as that of the `issuer` that created it.
 - **[`payment`](https://agoric.com/documentation/glossary/#payment)**: